River Phoenix: 1980–1985: Early work and acting background

+1986–1993: Breakthrough and final projects

 Phoenix had a significant role in Rob Reiner's popular coming-of-age film Stand by Me (1986), which made him a household name at 16.
 Filming started on June 17, 1985, and ended in late August 1985, making Phoenix 14 for most (if not all) of the movie.
 The Washington Post opined that Phoenix gave the film its "centre of gravity".
 Phoenix commented: "The truth is, I identified so much with the role of Chris Chambers that if I hadn't had my family to go back to after the shoot, I'd have probably had to see a psychiatrist."
 Later that year, Phoenix completed Peter Weir's The Mosquito Coast (1986), playing the son of Harrison Ford and Helen Mirren's characters.
 "He was obviously going to be a movie star," observed Weir.
 "It's something apart from acting ability.
 Laurence Olivier never had what River had."
 During the five-month shoot in Belize, Phoenix began a romance with co-star Martha Plimpton, a relationship which continued in some form for many years.
 Phoenix was surprised by the poor reception for the film, feeling more secure about his work in it than he had in Stand by Me.

 Phoenix was next cast as the lead in the teen comedy-drama A Night in the Life of Jimmy Reardon (1988), but was disappointed with his performance: "It didn't turn out the way I thought it would, and I put the blame on myself.
 I wanted to do a comedy, and it was definitely a stretch, but I'm not sure I was even the right person for the role."
 Also in 1988, Phoenix starred in Little Nikita alongside Sidney Poitier.
 During this time, the Phoenix family continued to move on a regular basis, relocating over forty times by the time Phoenix was 18.
 Phoenix purchased his family a ranch in Micanopy, Florida, near Gainesville, in 1987, in addition to a spread in Costa Rica.